jwplayer/applicaster-docs/live/broadcast-live-events.md

 ```?media_filtering=VCH.EventState:PRE_LIVE%2CVCH.EventState:LIVE_UNPUBLISHED%2CVCH.EventState:LIVE_PUBLISHED&media_filtering_mode=any```
 3. Add a list component in Applicaster and link it to the newly created  feed
 4. Set autorefresh on 60 seconds to deal with VCH.EventState changes
-5. Ensure the videos with type `live-future` link to a video landing page *WITHOUT a player*.
-See [video landing page]((https://jwplayer.github.io/applicaster-docs/video-landing-page.html)
+5. Ensure the videos with type `live-future` link to a [target screen](https://jwplayer.github.io/applicaster-docs/target-screen.html) *WITHOUT a player*
-6. Ensure the videos with type `live` link to a video landing page *WITH a player*.
-See  See [video landing page]((https://jwplayer.github.io/applicaster-docs/video-landing-page.html)
+6. Ensure the videos with type `live` link to a [target screen](https://jwplayer.github.io/applicaster-docs/target-screen.html) *WITH a player*

 ## Create a video-on-demand shelf of live events
 <img align="right" src="../img/live-vod-shelf.png" width="350">